MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 + Retrieve a list of any or all web services

 By default, all web service operations are available to authenticated users.
 Destructive tasks, such as deleting a web service, are available only to the user who initially created the service.
 However, your administrator can also [assign role-based authorization](../configure-roles.md) to further control the permissions around web services.
 Ask your administrator for details on your role.

-<a name="versioning"></a>

-## Version your services

-Every time a web service is published, a version is assigned to the web service.
-Versioning enables users to better manage the release of their web services and helps the people consuming your service to find it easily.

-At publish time, you can specify an alphanumeric string that is meaningful to those who consume the service.
-For example, you could use '2.0', 'v1.0.0', 'v1.0.0-alpha', or 'test-1'.
-Meaningful versions are helpful when you intend to share services with others.
-We highly a **consistent and meaningful versioning convention** across your organization or team such as semantic versioning.
-Learn more about semantic versioning here: http://semver.org/.

-If you do not specify a version, a globally unique identifier (GUID) is automatically assigned.
-These GUID numbers are long making them harder to remember and use.